Vacation Rental Versus Long Term Rental

 The overall property maintenance will be more for a vacation rental as the property grounds must be mowed and tidied up regularly.
 Repairs will also be higher for a vacation rental as the tenant is less likely to be familiar with the various systems and operation of the home versus a long-term tenant so damage may occur, requiring regular maintenance.
 The property management firms arrange for repairs at $75 plus per hour and cleaning at $50, which is close to market rates.

 The general types of repairs would be similar, although a long-term tenant may be more accepting of a broken microwave versus a vacation tenant.
 It is not possible to include the analysis for maintenance and repairs in this article unless I had the data on a home that was a vacation rental for one year then a long-term rental for the next.

-In the proforma above for this type of home, it is more favorable to rent under a long-term rental situation.
-Again, as I mentioned, there is no way for me to analysis the comparison in generalities.
-You need to process a comparison spread sheet based on the home you own or the home you intend to purchase based on the actual income and expense.
+In the proforma above for this type of home, it is more favorable to rent under a short-term rental situation.
+As mentioned above this is a waterfront home with English Camp easily accessible and a dock, although tidal; so, the rental is very popular.
+As this is a very general proforma, a person considering their options needs to process a comparison spread sheet based on the home they own or the home they intend to purchase based on the actual income and expense.

 Other differences include the following: